CBD Oil for Senior and Less-Mobile Dogs

 CBD for Dogs with Arthritis

-CBD oils are the fastest-growing health supplement for pets.
-It’s a type of cannabinoid that’s derived from the cannabis plant.
-However, unlike its cousin, THC, CBD is not psychoactive.
-Because it is made from hemp, it contains negligible levels of THC, so it doesn’t cause a dog to feel high or stoned.
-Instead, CBD follows similar metabolic pathways as NSAIDS to help ease inflammation.
+CBD oils are among the fastest-growing supplements for pets.
+CBD is a type of cannabinoid derived from the cannabis plant.
+Unlike THC, CBD is non-psychoactive.
+Because it is made from hemp, it contains negligible levels of THC, so it does not cause a dog to feel high or stoned.

 Is CBD Oil for Dogs with Arthritis Right for Your Dog?

 Sadly, there is no cure for arthritis.
 It’s a progressive degenerative disease.
-Fortunately, there are potential treatments to help slow the progression and help relieve the pain, inflammation, and suffering of those affected.
+Fortunately, pet parents today have a range of options to discuss with their veterinarian for dogs living with arthritis.
 This can help a dog feel more comfortable and enjoy a more active lifestyle.

 CBD appears to be safe, has few side effects, and is legal for dogs in most states.
-And with so many dogs suffering from joint pain and mobility issues, especially as they get older, CBD oils are another potential tool, especially when combined with:
+With so many dogs experiencing joint and mobility concerns, especially as they get older, CBD oils are one option some pet parents explore, especially when combined with:

 Related Information: